-It is important to remember that the UPC test only tests the kidney function at that point in time and is not an indicator of future disease.
+It is important to remember that the UPC test only tests the kidney function at that point in time and is not an indicator for future disease.

 WHAT IS A URINE PROTEIN:CREATININE RATIO?